 At 1am we reluctantly got out of our warm beds and headed for our thermal outerwear, before making our way back to the lake.
 Unfortunately, we were greeted by a sky filled with clouds!
 After waiting patiently for about 20 minutes, we decided to call it a night and head back.

 On our way back, we convinced ourselves that we had seen enough of them earlier and that we were content and be able to say we had seen the Northern Lights.
 However, above us we suddenly saw a slight break in the cloud, revealing the arcs above, I was so excited.
 Finally, we got to see the dancing Aurora Borealis in all their glory!
 It felt like there should be music or some kind of white noise added to the effect of the dancing lights above us.
 But the silence of it made it an even more magical show to watch.

-I was completely blown away by Luosto and Lapland; it was never somewhere I had even thought about visiting in my life and I couldn’t believe I hadn’t even thought about this as an option before.
+Luosto and Lapland completely blew me away; it was never somewhere I had even thought about visiting in my life and I couldn’t believe I hadn’t even thought about this as an option before.
 The only reason I would ever have chosen a winter holiday before was to ski.
 I have now had my eyes opened to a whole new world of winter activities and a holiday destination I didn’t know I wanted to visit and now can’t stop thinking about - when can I return?!
 Thank you Artisan Travel for such an incredible experience.